AlexandruPaloseanu/Patient-Management/README.md

 Java application for the management of a medical enterprise.
 The application is made using Gradle and Java Swing, and makes use of Databases (SQL).
+I have made a short (9 min.) video presentation for the application.
+This can be viewed following the link: https://youtu.be/P_703i3Mfk0

 The application has two types of users: patients and medics.